fabiofabrizi/pands-project/README.md

 ## Getting Started

 I started by creating the Github repository 'pands-project' and added the data set to it converted from a data file.
-The script for conversion is included
+The script for conversion is included.
+As I've delved deeper into the project, the repository has increased in size.

 ## Why